 Ferrari revised the TCU many times during the production run of the 360.
 As far as I can find out, these are the part numbers for the different TCU’s:

 PIS stands for Punto di Incipiente Slittamento or, in English, Point of Initial Slip and is a parameter that (in simple terms) tells the TCU where the bite point of the clutch starts.
-It is measured in mm and would typically be in the region of 4.2mm to 5mm.
+It is measured in mm and would typically be in the region of 4mm to 5mm.
 The PIS is entered into the TCU when a new clutch is fitted and an algorithm works out how it changes as the clutch wears out.
 To properly calibrate the PIS you need an SD2 machine (or equivalent).
-The PIS should be set with the engine running and the gearbox in neutral (car stationary).
-The PIS is then progressively lowered whilst monitoring the speed of the gearbox input shaft.
-Once motion of the input shaft is detected the PIS should be increased by one step.
-Finally, the handbrake should be released and 1st gear selected in order to ensure that the car does not creep forward.
-If it does then the PIS should be increased by another step.
-This whole operation replicates a driver raising the clutch pedal and feeling the bite point as the clutch engages.

 Having a too high PIS means that the TCU expects the clutch to bite when it doesn’t.
-This erroneous message causes the TUC to hunt for the biting point and thus “slips” the clutch which in turn causes premature wear.
-Badly worn clutches can be made to last longer by resetting the PIS as detailed above.
+This erroneous message causes the TCU to hunt for the biting point and thus “slips” the clutch which in turn causes premature wear.
+Badly worn clutches can be made to last longer by resetting the PIS.

 With the earlier models of TCU there was no provision for setting the PIS.
 Instead there was an operation called “PIS Autoset” which is a crude automatic method of setting the bite point.
-Badly worn clutches controlled by an early TCU can have their life prolonged by manipulating the Clutch Thickness Index as a proxy for setting the PIS, however this will change the reported level of clutch wear.
+Despite not being able to set the PIS directly, a skilled operator with an SD2 machine can influence the PIS so the clutch action is improved.

 Clutch wear is worked out by an algorithm in the TCU based on a number of parameters.
 It is not the be all and end all of measures and I have seen cars being driven with wear reported above 90%.
 Early signs of clutch wear usually manifest themselves as dropping into neutral and missing gear changes.
 Flywheel condition is also an important part of how long a clutch lasts.
 A badly damaged flywheel is usually dished – if a new clutch is fitted to such a flywheel then it will wear out very quickly as the contact area between the two components is much reduced.